oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 fails **every** generation with
 `module 'comfy.ldm.minimax.model' has no attribute 'time_shift_slope'` — not only the Speed preset that wants it.
 So it is not cloned, and the bootstrap deletes it from the bucket if an earlier launch left it there, guarded on the broken call so a fixed copy survives.

-Speed still runs with its H3 Cache chip switched off; SolAttn and the 20 steps are the rest of that preset.
+**Presets that lost their accelerator are removed, not degraded.** Speed (H3 Cache) and High Quality (SageAttention, whose kernels are absent from this image and surface as a NoneType with a `qk_int8_sv_f8_...` attribute) are deleted from `quality_presets` on launch, and a saved `quality` naming either is reset to `balanced`.
+Left in place they would be a slower Balanced and a slower Native under names promising the opposite, and one wrong click costs a paid Run.
+Nothing is lost on
+output: SolAttn and Sage are quantized-attention throughput trades, not quality knobs.
+What ships is Turbo, Balanced and Native.

+**Both config layers are repaired, not just the pack's.** `_load_config()` does `merged.update(user)` — a top-level replace — so a consumer who has touched any quality setting has a saved `user/default/one-node-minimax-h3/config.json` whose `quality_presets` shadows the pack's entirely.
+Patching only the built-in layer left Speed still asking for the missing node.
+The script walks both, using `.get()` and never `setdefault`: creating a key in the user layer would make that partial dict replace the built-in one wholesale and take the unet/vae filenames or the landscape resolutions with it.
+The same pass preselects the Turbo LoRA and appends five vertical resolution presets (352x608, 480x864, 544x960, 576x1024 exact 9:16, 768x1344 — all axes on a multiple of 32, flipped from the pack's own validated shapes).
+Idempotent: a second launch prints nothing.

-**R2V may be broken on the pinned image.** A core shape-mismatch bug on H3 reference video (`all_video_rows[~img_update] = cond_video_rows`) was fixed upstream in commit `e01fb4c`, which is *not* an ancestor of the v0.33.1 tag this image ships — the release was cut two commits short of it.
+**R2V is unverified, not known-broken.** `COMPATIBILITY.md` reports a core shape-mismatch on H3 reference video (`all_video_rows[~img_update] = cond_video_rows`) fixed by commit `e01fb4c` on
-T2V and I2V are unaffected.
-Bump `tag` when yanwk publishes an image on a newer core, and re-check `COMPATIBILITY.md`'s "Known issues on newer ComfyUI cores" section at the same time.
+2026-08-13.
+Whether the `v0.33.1` tag this image ships contains it could not be established: the commit lands two hours *before* the release, yet the tag's `comfy/ldm/minimax/model.py` is not that commit's file — GitHub reports the two refs as diverged, and the tag carries a `frame_count` parameter `e01fb4c` lacks while missing a helper `e01fb4c` adds.
+So treat R2V as untested here;
+T2V and I2V are unaffected either way.
+The probe below will not catch this one — it is a tensor shape, not a missing name.
+Re-check that section of `COMPATIBILITY.md` whenever `tag` moves.

+**A launch-time probe guards the rest of this class.** All of these packs work by monkey-patching `comfy.ldm.minimax.model`, so any core release that renames or drops a name breaks them at sampling time — after the consumer paid for the GPU and sat through a 59 GB launch.
+After the clones, the bootstrap parses that core module with `ast`, collects every top-level name it defines (imports included, since packs reach through `minimax_model.comfy`), and greps the installed packs for names they access on it.
+Anything missing is named on stdout as an `[ocean]` line before ComfyUI starts.
+Run against ComfyUI 0.33.1 it flags exactly one thing — `MiniMaxH3-Cache` calling `time_shift_slope`
+— and clears MultiRef and SolAttn, which reference only `time_shift_sigma`, `VISUAL_COND_TIMESTEP` and `AUDIO_COND_TIMESTEP`.
+It checks names only: a changed signature or a changed tensor shape (the R2V case above) passes it silently.

-**Weights are 59.1 GB plus a 9.3 MB decoder** — both diffusion models (FL2VA and Ref2VA, 19.5 GB each, because the mode tabs switch between them freely and only one is resident per generation), the 14.6 GB Qwen3-VL-32B text encoder and 5.5 GB of video and audio VAEs.
-This is the one template whose URLs are **not** carried by loader nodes, because the graph has none — they sit in the workflow's model note instead, which the bootstrap's scan reads exactly the same way, and the filenames match the pack's `model_defaults` so the node finds them with no configuration. `taeh3.safetensors`, the Live Preview decoder, is the sixth URL and routes through a `*/vae_approx/*` arm added to the download loop for it.
+**Weights are 59.8 GB** — both diffusion models (FL2VA and Ref2VA, 19.5 GB each, because the mode tabs switch between them freely and only one is resident per generation), the 14.6 GB Qwen3-VL-32B text encoder 5.5 GB of video and audio VAEs, the 9.3 MB live-preview decoder and a 0.73 GB Turbo LoRA.
+That LoRA is the first use of the download loop's bare `*[Ll]ora*` arm, which exists precisely because it sits at its repo root rather than under a `/loras/` path.
+It also needs selecting, not just
+downloading: the pack ships `model_defaults.speed_lora` empty, so Turbo would render six undistilled steps — looking broken rather than fast — until someone picked the file in Settings.
+The bootstrap writes the filename into the pack's own `config.json`, which `_load_config()` treats as the built-in default layer, so a user who later changes any model setting still wins.
+This is the one template whose URLs are **not** carried by loader nodes, because the graph has none — they sit in the workflow's model note instead, which the bootstrap's scan reads exactly the same way, and the filenames match the pack's `model_defaults` so the node finds them with no configuration. `taeh3.safetensors`, the Live Preview decoder, is the sixth URL and routes through a `*/vae_approx/*` arm added to the download loop for it, and the Turbo LoRA is the seventh.
 It is also the smallest file any template fetches, at 9.3 MB — close enough to `get()`'s 10 MB floor that if HuggingFace ever stopped reporting a content-length for it, it would be discarded as "not a model file" rather than cached.